martinsleveland/PythonCybersecurity/README.md

 $ sudo apt update
 $ sudo apt install python3
 $ sudo apt install python3-pip
-For the DoSBlocker you will need to install scapy
 $ pip3 install scapy
-This is just a simulation, although you can change the different ip's you want to simulate
 $ python3 FirewallSimulation.py
 $ python3 DoSBlocker.py
 ```